 Treatment for lymphoma includes radiation, chemotherapy, or a combination of both.
 According to the International Prognostic Score, the five-year FFP and OS were 78 and 90%, respectively.
 An early diagnosis results in a better chance to cure or control the disease, which results in the cancer survivor going on to live a healthy normal life.

-There are many forms of innovative treatments available thanks to the fact that the medical community has gained a greater understanding of this form of cancer during the past few years.
-In fact, many treatments that use to be experimental have found their way into mainstream treatment.
+There are many forms of innovative treatments available, thanks to the fact that the medical community has gained a greater understanding of this form of cancer.
+Many procedures that use to be experimental have found their way into mainstream treatment.

 A lymphoma diagnosis combined with a fighting spirit that doesn’t accept defeat will be what it takes to be among the many survivors of lymph node (lymphoma) cancer.